 zone Statement Definition and Usage

 Zone Types

 The type keyword is required for the zone configuration unless it is an in-view configuration.
-Its acceptable values include: delegation-only, forward, hint, master, redirect, slave, static-stub, and stub.
+Its acceptable values include: master (or primary), slave (or secondary), delegation-only, forward, hint, redirect, static-stub, and stub.